storj/docs/app/(docs)/dcs/buckets/object-lifecycles/page.md

 ---
 title: Object Lifecycles
+docId: 55e7ac9b-cf21-41fa-be19-087f55de1066
 weight: 10
 metadata:
   title: Setting Object Lifecycles
   description: Explaining how to specify Time to Live for an object in Storj
     using different tools like rclone, aws cli, and uplink.
 ---
+{% callout type="info" %}
+**Object Lock and TTL are Mutually Exclusive**

+You cannot apply a TTL to a locked object, and you cannot lock an object that already has an active TTL.
+Attempting to combine these features will result in an error.
+For more information on Object Lock, see the [Object Lock documentation](docId:e94a86fc-3deb-42f0-b7fe-1f80c675930a).
+{% /callout %}

 ## Setting Object TTL with Custom HTTP Header